Requirements for the Remote Support Integration with ServiceNow

 It is important to test all requirements of the integration prior to beginning setup.
 Most of these can be tested by the Remote Support and ServiceNow administrators within their respective systems, but to test the network firewall, the BeyondTrust admin should take the following steps to confirm that the necessary rules are in place.

-- Log into a machine either external to the Secure Remote Access Appliance's network or in the same VPN as the ServiceNow instance, depending on how ServiceNow is connecting to the appliance's network.
+- Log in to a machine either external to the B Series Appliance's network or in the same VPN as the ServiceNow instance, depending on how ServiceNow is connecting to the B Series Appliance's network.

-- Log into the Secure Remote Access Appliance's /appliance interface.
+- Log in to the B Series Appliance's /appliance interface.

 - Browse to Support > Utilities :: TCP Connection Test.